caddyserver/website/src/docs/markdown/caddyfile/matchers.md

 }
 ```

-or, if there is only one matcher in the set:
+or, if there is only one matcher in the set, you can put it on the same line:

 ```caddy-d
 @name ...